akashdhruv/Multiphysics-Simulations/notes/tasks.md

 - \[ \] Modelling microlayer and material properties in boiling.

-- \[ \] Immersed boundary alogrithm with ANN - use normal vectors from stl file.
+- \[x\] Immersed boundary alogrithm with ANN - use normal vectors from stl file.

 - \[x\] Mechanics of external simulation directory see simulation/ChannelFlow/FlashExternal